 Turkey carving in 5 easy steps

-Carving a turkey is sometimes a little more nerve-wracking than cooking it.
-Am I right or am I right?
-You don’t want any of the meat to go to waste, but you also want to make sure the final product looks appetizing.
-Luckily, with just a few simple steps, your turkey can look as good as if it were carved by a professional chef.
+Carving a turkey is sometimes a little more stressful than cooking it, because you don’t want any of the meat to go to waste — but you also want to make sure the final product looks appetizing.
+Luckily, with just a few simple steps, your turkey can look as good as if it had been carved by a professional chef.

 Step 1: Prepare the turkey for carving

 Once the turkey is out of the oven or deep fryer, let it sit for 30 minutes.
 This allows the turkey to cool while soaking in all the juices, which makes it both moist and easier to carve (and frees up your oven for reheating all those pre-made side dishes!).
 Then transfer the turkey to a carving board, breast side up, and cut off all the strings that were holding it together.
 Slice the neck of the turkey open and remove the stuffing.
 You’re now ready to carve!